KhangxLi/Simple-Calculator-Game/README.md

 ## A fake calculator program
 This is my first attempt at creating a program.
 Implementation of Loops, Conditionals, Functions, User Inputs, Exceptions and Humour.
 To be run in the command line.
+You need python3.

 ### __Walkthrough__
 * Enter __text__ instead of numbers in math operations to get a message;